15+ B2B Cold Email Templates That Actually Get Replies [2026]

 What is a good open rate for cold emails?

 A good open rate for B2B cold emails is 40-60%.
 If you are below 30%, something is fundamentally wrong — usually your subject lines, your domain reputation, or your deliverability setup.
 Above 60% is excellent and typically indicates strong subject lines and healthy sending infrastructure.
 Remember that open rates have become less reliable as a metric since Apple's Mail Privacy Protection, which can inflate open rates artificially.
+Pair that with the bulk sender requirements published by Google and the equivalent guidance from Yahoo — both have raised the bar on what "deliverable" actually means in 2026.
 Focus on reply rates as your primary metric.

 What is a good reply rate for cold emails?

-A good reply rate for B2B cold emails is 3-8%.
-The average across the industry is 1-5%, so anything above 5% means you are doing better than most.
+A good reply rate is 3-8%.
+Industry average is 1-5%, so above 5% beats most teams.
 Above 8% is excellent.
-Reply rates are influenced by list quality (the biggest factor), message relevance, and timing.
-If your reply rate is below 1%, the problem is almost certainly your list or your targeting, not your templates.
-Fix those first before tweaking copy.
+Reply rates are driven by list quality (the biggest factor), message relevance, and timing.
+Below 1% is almost certainly a list or targeting problem, not a template problem.
+Fix those first.

 How long should a cold email be?